-University staff and students must obtain approval from the Committee if they wish to carry out ANY investigation that involves vertebrate animals or cephalopods which are alive or which are to be killed specifically for the investigation.
-Approval must be obtained for both research projects and teaching exercises, irrespective of whether they are being is undertaken at the university or at other organisations.
+University staff and students must obtain approval from the AEC if they wish to carry out any investigation that involves vertebrate animals or cephalopods which are alive, or which are to be killed specifically for the investigation.
+Approval must be obtained for research projects and teaching exercises, irrespective of whether they are being is undertaken at the university or at other organisations.